Research opportunities for clinicians

-The Liggins Institute is looking for candidates for the following eight projects.
-Join us and you'll investigate the long-term outcomes of clinical interventions that could make a significant difference to the long-term health of mums and babies:
+The Liggins Institute is looking for candidates to work alongside Professor Jane Harding and Professor Caroline Crowther.
+Join us and you'll investigate the long-term outcomes of clinical interventions that could make a significant difference to the long-term health of mums and babies.

 If you have questions about the projects, contact Distinguished Professor Jane Harding at firstname.lastname@example.org